HaoboGu/language-server-framework/README.md

 # language-server-framework
-An easy way to create language servers
+A language server framework written in Go which provides an easy way making language servers

+##